Yonghee9106/naive-bayes-classifier-using-python/README.md

 Source: https://archive.ics.uci.edu/ml/index.php

 # Implementation
+**Step 1**
+* open a data file in csv, and transform it into a usable format
+* use pandas libaray
+* get familiar with data attributes

+**Step 2**
-**Step 1** open a data file in csv, and transform it into a usable format using pandas libaray
+* open a data file in csv, and transform it into a usable format
+* use pandas libaray
+* get familiar with data attributes